learnitmyway/learnitmyway/content/post/2017/09/02/learn-how-to-improve-with-these-resources.md

 url: /2017/09/02/learn-how-to-improve-with-these-resources/
 categories:
   - Learning
+extraContent:
+  - {url: "https://www.learnitmyway.com/2017/06/04/learn-how-to-code-with-these-resources/", title: "Learn how to code with these resources"}

 ---
 _In this article, I would like to share the resources I have used that have helped me to improve and attain my goals._